what-is-time/what-is-time.github.io/_posts/2018-09-02-Opening-pandoras-box.md

 OK.
 Can you present me with a convincing argument as to why I should accept the SI units without appealing to pragmatism?
 As Dawkins said "Science works.
 Bitches".
 I don't dispute that.
 I am simply wondering if it can work even better if we were to align our units to the ontology of the universe.
 Also, what do you mean by "works"?

-Science makes accurate predictions.
-Which conception/definition of time should I be using to parse the word "prediction"?
+Science makes accurate predictions, you say?
+Which conception/definition of time are you using to parse the word "prediction"?

 Dear scienctific method: You are guilty of a [performative contradiction](https://en.wikipedia.org/wiki/Performative_contradiction).
 You are comitted to a definition of time by the very meaning of the English word "prediction"!
 Given a deterministic information source I (subject/experiment) a prediction is a correct guess of a FUTURE observation/measurement of I.